Patient information on use of Tamoxifen in patients with Hereditary Haemorrhagic Telangiectasia (HHT)

 - In women, these can be similar to the symptoms of menopause.
 The most common side effects are hot flushes and vaginal discharge.
 Some women experience irregular menstrual periods, headaches, fatigue, nausea and/or vomiting, vaginal dryness or itching, irritation of the skin around the vagina, and skin rash.
 As with the menopause, not all women who take tamoxifen have these symptoms.

-- Men who take tamoxifen may experience headaches, nausea and/or vomiting, skin rash, impotence, or a decrease in sexual interest; again these are unusual.
+- Men who take it may experience headaches, nausea and/or vomiting, skin rash, impotence, or a decrease in sexual interest; again these are unusual.

-- More seriously, but rarely, there is an increased risk of developing blood clots (DVT).
+- More seriously, but rarely, there is a high risk of developing blood clots (DVT).
 This is about the same risk as when taking hormone replacement therapy (HRT).

 - Other very rare possible side effects are strokes, cataracts and, in women, uterine cancer.

-When should I seek advice from the GP when using tamoxifen?
+When should I seek advice from the GP when taking it?

 - Women who take tamoxifen should see their GP if they experience vaginal bleeding or pelvic pain